Event highlights 2021

-Leipzig Book Fair (15 to 18 March)
+Leipzig Book Fair (from 17 to 20 March 2022)

 March in Leipzig is all about reading.
 The Leipzig Book Fair and the reading festival "Leipzig liest" are the spring event of the book and media industry.
 Authors, readers and publishers come together to learn, exchange information and discover new things.

-a-cappella - Festival for Vocal Music (4 to 12 May 2018)
+a-cappella - International Festival for Vocal Music (from 22 to 30 April 2022)

 Spring in Leipzig means it's a cappella time!
 Stars and newcomers perform in various venues throughout the city.
 Top vocal performances and exciting highlights can be experienced for a whole week.